ibm-cloud-docs/cloud-object-storage/basics/static-websites-options.md

 {:faq: data-hd-content-type='faq'}
 {:support: data-reuse='support'}

-# Options for Static Websites with {{site.data.keyword.cos_full_notm}}
+# Serving static content with {{site.data.keyword.cos_full_notm}}
 {: #static-website-options}

-There are many possible paths to take when building static websites with {{site.data.keyword.cos_full}}.
+There are many possible paths to take when building static websites with content sourced from {{site.data.keyword.cos_full}}.
 The ability to serve static content over the web demonstrates one capability of using {{site.data.keyword.cos_short}}.
 {: shortdesc}

 Modern web development requires modern tools and secure infrastructure.
 Static websites represent the latest developments in high-availability, SEO improvement, and increased security.
 While covering every available option is beyond the scope of this hands-on overview, the ease of serving static content on {{site.data.keyword.cos_full_notm}} allows for many possible strategies.